Groundwork For Independence

 Finding Housing

-At every Westhab shelter site, housing specialists navigate residents through the homeless services system and into permanent housing.
-Residents are provided comprehensive support with every aspect of their housing cases, from rental assistance applications to searching the housing market for a new home.
+Housing Specialists navigate residents through the homeless services system and into permanent housing by supporting their housing cases, from rental assistance applications to searching the housing market for a new home.

 Employment Services